rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

 ## Overview

-The purpose of this document is to provide steps and ways to migrate the workloads and applications from **Gen1** to **Gen2** after data copy is completed.
+The purpose of this document is to provide steps and ways to migrate the workloads and applications from **Gen1** to **Gen2** after data migration is completed.

 This can be applicable for below migration patterns: